 - Visit and participate in meetings that are not the ones most people would attend.

 Make outreach and engagement an ongoing practice.
 It takes time to develop an understanding of a system; where it breaks down; or what new, promising solutions might be emerging.
 Also, if you engage grantees and community members over time and demonstrate an authentic desire to listen and learn, people are more likely to be honest with you and share needs, gaps, and creative solutions that will never appear in formal grant applications.

-“Earning trust is essential to funders being able to learn,” said Phil Li of the Robert Sterling Clark Foundation.
+“Earning trust is essential to funders being able to learn.” —Phil Li, President, Robert Sterling Clark Foundation

 Many in philanthropy recommend starting by looking inward at one’s values and passions.
-Catalytic funders flip this traditional wisdom.
-They first look outward.
+Catalytic leaders flip this traditional wisdom: They first look outward.
 Often, we don’t know what we care about until we put ourselves in real relation to those who are close to the issues.

-And yes, as you engage with your community, reflect on your values and passions.
-The fire that drives catalytic work ignites when an urgent need in the community connects with the passions and aspirations of foundation donors, board, and staff.
+And, yes, as you engage with your community, reflect on your values and passions.
+The fire that drives catalytic leadership ignites when an urgent need in the community connects with the passions and aspirations of foundation donors, board, and staff.

-“When this alignment between external and internal happens, tremendous energy is unleashed to tackle difficult issues,” said John Richardson of the Blackstone Ranch Institute.
+“When this alignment between external and internal happens, tremendous energy is unleashed to tackle difficult issues.” —John Richardson, Founding Executive Director, Blackstone Ranch Institute

 Achieving Unity of Purpose

-What if your board members can’t agree and commit to one issue?
-This is a challenge facing many foundations, where individual board members or different generations of a family have diverging interests.
+What if your board members can’t agree on and commit to one issue?
+This is a challenge facing many foundations in which individual board members or different generations of a family have diverging interests.

-Catalytic funders recommend the foundation board chair and executive director work together to develop a regular, ongoing process for board members to develop familiarity with each other over time.
+Catalytic leaders recommend the foundation board chair and executive director work together to develop a regular, ongoing process for board members to develop familiarity with each other over time.
 Regular conversations and relationships build mutual trust, which empowers leaders to work together and achieve a common purpose.
-Organize board meetings and Zoom calls dedicated to reflecting on themes emerging from your listening, your grantee convenings, and the research you’re commissioning.
+Organize board meetings and videoconferencing dedicated to reflecting on themes emerging from your listening, your grantee convenings, and the research you’re commissioning.